YoannDeb/chess_tournament/README.md

 - You can press `Enter` to repeat the process for the next round till the final one.

-- At the end of the last round the programm will show the definitive ranking.
+- At the end of the last round the program will show the definitive ranking.
 You can press `Enter` to return to the main menu.

 ### Save state and database:

-By default the database file will be registered in a db.json file in a databse folder at the root of the main program.
+By default, the database file will be registered in a db.json file in a database folder at the root of the main program.

 You can change the name of the database file with the `--databse` or `-d` argument.